5 Seminal Moments in Queer Punk Rock, Complete With Suggested Playlist

 Listen to “Fuck Off” by Wayne County and the Electric Chairs, “When You Rock and Roll with Me” by David Bowie

-Before transitioning into Jayne County, Wayne County was first cast by Warhol in Femme Fatale, which also featured a newly discovered Patti Smith.
+Before transitioning, Jayne County was first cast by Warhol in Femme Fatale, which also featured a newly discovered Patti Smith.
 They then wrote “Birth of a Nation,” which is regarded as a pivotal achievement of this era in NYC underground theater.
 County’s 1972 band Queen Elizabeth set much of the tone for the revolution ahead.

 Playing with gender, sexuality and androgyny long before it was “safe,” County was always credited by Bowie as a personal inspiration, and in the case of the legendary “Wayne County at the Trucks,” the artistic inspiration behind Bowie’s own Diamond Dogs.